Meaning in Suffering

 "You have noticed that truth comes into this world with two faces.
 One is sad with suffering, and the other laughs; but it is the same face, laughing or weeping.
 When people are already in despair, maybe the laughing is better for them; and when they feel too good and are too sure of being safe, maybe the weeping face is better."

 Laughter, tears, the pursuit of change always breaks our defenses to remind us that we are natural creatures in a natural world.
-It is our feelings that connect us to the beauty of life.
+It is our feelings that will re-connect us to the pleasure of living.

 It does seem that the closer we are too success, the more we feel the weight of what is honing our strength.
-"When great responsibility is about to befall one, life appears to confound all undertakings.
-Thereby it stimulates the mind, toughens the nature and improves all deficiencies."
-Making peace with the changes and learning to follow the special nuances of our journey, we awaken into a world that always meets us half way.
+Making peace with the changes and learning to follow the special nuances of our journey, we awaken into a world that knows we are coming - and always meets us half way.

 It sometimes takes walking through the darkness to discover one's inner light.
 Trust that the way is unfolding to lead you to yourself.